 But the biggest hook comes from the swinging stomp of No One Knows - Grohl accenting the guitar line between the pounding snare and barking open hi-hats.
 The chorus erupts with Grohl's 16th-note triplet flurries, even throwing in some tricky straight five-stroke rolls against the swung pulse of the song.

-20-years on, it's well-known that Grohl undertook the incredible feet of recording the album in two passes as a production choice - first to capture the drum shells, and then again, played verbatim in order to record the cymbals and giving greater flexibility when it came to the mixing stage.
+20-years on, it's well-known that Grohl undertook the incredible feat of recording the album in two passes as a production choice - first to capture the drum shells, and then again, playing verbatim in order to record the cymbals and giving greater flexibility when it came to the mixing stage.

-In this interview from our archive, Songs For The Deaf engineer Eric Valentine talks about working with the drum icon, specifically highlighting the challenges they faced recording the drums and cymbals separately.
+In this archive interview, Songs For The Deaf engineer Eric Valentine talks about working with the drum icon, specifically highlighting the challenges they faced recording the drums and cymbals separately.

 Eric Valentine on how Dave Grohl recorded the drums for No One Knows